flavours/documentation/docs/reference/index.rst

        Specifies the version of the flavour specification.
 Required

     meta
-       Generall information about the addon / project like `name` or `version`.
+       General information about the addon / project like `name` or `version`.
 Both fields are required.

     install
        Key-Value structure which is used during the addon manager actions (e.g. `add`, `remove`).